hoyeoon/hoyeoon/README.md

 ### Hi there 👋
 Good day!
-I’m currently working on Korean Federation of Community Credit Cooperatives as a software developer.
+I’m currently working on Korean Federation of Community Credit Cooperatives as a Core Banking Developer.
 <!--
 **hoyeoon/hoyeoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.